 Today, people are drawn to Marblehead for its quaint streets and homes, kayaking, sailing, and shopping.
 Attractions in Marblehead include the historic Marblehead Light, Fort Sewall, the Marblehead Neck Audubon Wildlife Sanctuary, and Devereaux Beach.

 Harbor Light Inn

-Rooms are beautiful and historic and many have fireplaces.
-You’ll love this little inn; you’ll want to stay here time and time again.
+Rooms are beautiful and historic, and many have fireplaces.
+You’ll love this little inn and want to stay here repeatedly.